 REGISTRY

-The Registry exists to close that gap.
-It makes the structure of execution explicit, inspectable, and enforceable rather than inferred.
+The Registry closes that gap.
+The Registry makes execution structure explicit, inspectable, and enforceable rather than inferred.

-Waxell registers three kinds of components: agents, workflows, and tools.
+Waxell registers three kinds of components, in a fixed hierarchy:

-This ensures that changes propagate consistently and that drift between environments is avoided.
-Teams do not have to reason about which version of a component is actually being used.
+Teams do not have to reason about which version of a component is actually running.

 POLICY A